ArnaudRabeony/SiteMarchand/README.md

 * Q : Creation of the filter section

 #### Done
+* create a new mapping table for etat in table Commande
 * gather same products in the basket
 * Get price, qty, size in the basket
 * addToBasket via thumbnail